(0 | 0 Reviews)

 Tips & Secrets

-• Using finely minced (not paste) ginger and garlic is mandatory for achieving the most professional-grade authentic texture.
+• Using finely minced (not paste) ginger and garlic is mandatory for achieving the most authentic texture.

-• Ensuring the soup is thickened just before serving provides the absolute secret to achieving a superior professional-grade fresh consistency.
+• Ensuring the soup is thickened just before serving provides the absolute secret to achieving a superior fresh consistency.

 Nutritional Information(Per 1 bowl (250ml))